greco-project/pvcompare/docs/pv_feedin.rst

-"The Insolight technology employs a biconvex lens designed such that focusing is possible when the angle of incidence (AOI) approaches 60°, although the focal spot does travel as the sun moves, as shown in Fig. 2, and the entire back plane is translated to follow it, and maintain alignment.
+"The Insolight technology employs a biconvex lens designed such that focusing is possible when the angle of incidence (AOI) approaches 60°, although the focal spot does travel as the sun moves and the entire back plane is translated to follow it, and maintain alignment.
 The back plane consists of an array of commercial triple junction microcells with approximately 42% efficiency combined with